 Mr. McDaniels' civil practice areas have included First Amendment and media work, contract, products liability, medical malpractice, intellectual property, employment, administrative law, antitrust, business torts, general commercial litigation, and Qui Tam defense.
 Mr. McDaniels has been the lead counsel in trials for, among others, The Washington Post Company, Twentieth Century Fox Film Corporation, Fox Television, and United States Surgical Corporation.
 His civil practice has included numerous cases involving challenges under the Administrative Procedure Act to actions of various federal agencies, including successfully arguing before the Supreme Court in the matter of Seatrain Shipbuilding Corp., v.
 Shell Oil Co., 444 U.S. 572 (1980).

 Mr. McDaniels' criminal practice has ranged from the defense of homicide cases to a focus on white-collar criminal defense.
 In the latter area, Mr. McDaniels has successfully defended cases involving allegations of bank fraud, healthcare fraud, sports bribery, gambling offenses, money laundering, environmental crimes, and the Economic Espionage Act.

 Mr. McDaniels has taught as an adjunct professor at the Georgetown University Law Center in Evidence, Criminal Law and Advanced Criminal Procedure.
-He is a member of the American College of Trial Lawyers.
+He is a fellow of the American College of Trial Lawyers.